RobertBoes/sidecar-inertia-vite/README.md

 It's recommended that you deploy your Sidecar function locally so that you can test SSR more quickly.
 You can run `php artisan sidecar:deploy --activate` from your local machine and your SSR function will be deployed to Lambda.

-You can also set `ssr.sidecar.debug` to `true` in your `config/inertia.php` file, so that Sidecar will throw exceptions when SSR fails instead of falling back to client-side rendering.
+You can also set `debug` to `true` in your `config/sidecar-inertia-vite.php` file, so that Sidecar will throw exceptions when SSR fails instead of falling back to client-side rendering.
 This will help you diagnose issues quickly.

 ## A note on Ziggy